linhkolor/Computer-Vision_SoundAntidote/README.md

 - Utilizes the Roboflow library to access and download datasets.
 - Handles dataset directories and prepares them for training.

-- Functions and Utilities
+### Functions and Utilities

-### Includes functions for downloading files, plotting bounding boxes, and visualizing training/validation images with labels.
+- Includes functions for downloading files, plotting bounding boxes, and visualizing training/validation images with labels.

 ### Training and Monitoring

-- Sets up directories for storing training results.
+- Sets up directories for storing training results
 - Monitors training progress using TensorBoard.

-- Inference and Visualization
+### Inference and Visualization

-### Performs inference on validation images using a trained model.
+- Performs inference on validation images using a trained model.
-### Visualizes inference results for validation images.
+- Visualizes inference results for validation images.